-• Level 1 - \$0 - \$999
+- Level 1 \$0 \$999 - Requires the approval of the Administrative Officer (Director, Deans, etc.) of the Department. - Level 2 \$1,000 \$4,999 - Requires the approval of the Administrative Officer and the Vice President/Provost of the Department. - Level 3 \$5,000 \$9,999 - Requires the approval of the Administrative Officer and the VP/Provost of the Department, and the Controller. - Level 4 \$10.000 or more - Requires the approval of the Administrative Officer and the VP/Provost of the Department, the Controller, and the CFO.

-- Requires the approval of the Administrative Officer (Director, Deans, etc.) of the Department. - Level 2 \$1,000 \$4,999 - Requires the approval of the Administrative Officer and the Vice President/Provost of the Department. - Level 3 \$5,000 \$9,999 - Requires the approval of the Administrative Officer and the VP/Provost of the Department, and the Controller. - Level 4 \$10,000 or more - Requires the approval of the Administrative Officer and the VP/Provost of the Department, the Controller, and the VP of Finance, Operations & Administration. - Quotes and Competitive Bids
+Quotes and Competitive Bids

-Limestone University has multiple levels of bid and quote requirements that are determined by the dollar value of the entire purchase.
+Limestone University has multiple levels of bid and quote requirements determined by the dollar value of the entire purchase.